Pakistan women's national cricket team: World Cup records

-Women's ODI World Cup
+ODI World Cup

-Pakistan have participated in four editions of the Women's Cricket World Cup: 1997 Women's Cricket World Cup, 2009 Women's Cricket World Cup, 2013 Women's Cricket World Cup and 2017 Women's Cricket World Cup.
-The team did not win any of their matches during the 1997 Cricket World Cup and finished at eleventh place.
+Pakistan have participated in five editions of the Women's Cricket World Cup: in 1997, 2009, 2013, 2017, and 2022.
+They did not win any of their matches during the 1997 Cricket World Cup and finished in eleventh place.

 Pakistan saw their first win in the 2009 World Cup; they advanced to the Super Six round defeating Sri Lanka in group stage match by 57 runs with Nain Abidi scoring 26 runs, and the player of the match Qanita Jalil taking 3 wickets for 33.
 They qualified for the 5th place playoff match defeating West Indies in the Super Sixes by 4 wickets, but finished at 6th place losing to the same team by 3 wickets.

-They were winless in both the 2013 World Cup and the 2017 World Cup.
+They were winless in both the 2013 World Cup and the 2017 World Cup, finishing bottom of the group stage tables in both tournaments.

+It was not until the 2022 edition that Pakistan was able to earn another victory at the ODI World Cup.
+This came against the West Indies at Seddon Park, Hamilton, where they beat them by eight wickets in a group stage game, thus ending a 13-year 18-match losing streak.
+However, they finished bottom of the group stage table, having lost all of their other six matches.

-Women's T20I World Cup
+T20I World Cup

 Pakistan have participated in all the editions of the ICC Women's World Twenty20.
 They lost all of their games in 2009 ICC Women's World Twenty20 and 2010 ICC Women's World Twenty20.
 In the 2012 edition, they registered their solitary win over India.
 Pakistan defeated them by 1 run with Sana Mir scoring 26 runs and Nida Dar—who was awarded player of the match—taking 3 wickets for 12 runs.
 Pakistan finished with 7th place playoff in the 2014 ICC Women's World Twenty20; they defeated Sri Lanka by 14 runs in the playoffs.
 Bismah Maroof scored 62 runs not out and Sania Khan took 3 wickets for 24 runs.
 Maroof was awarded woman of the match.